Canon T7 vs Olympus PEN-F

-Both the T7 and the PEN-F are recent models that are part of the current product line-up.
-The T7 replaced the earlier Canon T6, while the PEN-F does not have a direct predecessor.
+The T7 is a recent model that features in the current product line-up of Canon.
+In contrast, the PEN-F has been discontinued (but can be found pre-owned on eBay).
+There has not been a direct replacement model for the PEN-F from Olympus.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.

 So what is the bottom line?
 Is there a clear favorite between the Canon T7 and the Olympus PEN-F?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon EOS Rebel T7: